-WAC 388-835-0225 How should cost reports be prepared?
+- WAC 388-835-0225 How should cost reports be prepared?
 (1) All cost reports must be legible and reproducible.
-All entries must be in black or dark blue ink or submitted in an acceptable, indelible copy.

-(2) All providers must complete reports according to the instructions provided by DSHS.
-If no specific instruction covers a particular situation, generally accepted accounting principles must be followed.

-(3) All providers must use the accrual method of accounting, except for governmental institutions operated on a modified accrual basis.

-(4) All revenue and expense accruals not received or paid within one hundred twenty days after the accrual is made must be reversed against the appropriate accounts, unless special circumstances are documented that justify continuing to carry all or part of the accrual (e.g., contested billings).
-Accruals for vacation pay, holiday pay, sick pay and taxes may be carried for longer periods if it is the provider's usual policy to do so and generally accepted accounting principles are followed.

-(5) Methods of allocating costs, including indirect and overhead costs, must be consistently applied.
+All entries must be in black or dark blue ink or submitted in an acceptable, indelible copy. - (2) All providers must complete reports according to the instructions provided by DSHS.
+If no specific instruction covers a particular situation, generally accepted accounting principles must be followed. - (3) All providers must use the accrual method of accounting, except for governmental institutions operated on a modified accrual basis. - (4) All revenue and expense accruals not received or paid within one hundred twenty days after the accrual is made must be reversed against the appropriate accounts, unless special circumstances are documented that justify continuing to carry all or part of the accrual (e.g., contested billings).
+Accruals for vacation pay, holiday pay, sick pay and taxes may be carried for longer periods if it is the provider's usual policy to do so and generally accepted accounting principles are followed. - (5) Methods of allocating costs, including indirect and overhead costs, must be consistently applied.
 Providers operating multiservice facilities or facilities incurring joint facility costs must allocate those costs according to the benefits received from the resources represented by those costs.

 [Statutory Authority: RCW 71A.20.140.
-01-10-013, § 388-835-0225, filed 4/20/01, effective 5/21/01.]
+WSR 01-10-013, § 388-835-0225, filed 4/20/01, effective 5/21/01.]

 WAC 388-835-0230 Must a cost report be certified?
-(1) Every provider cost report required by DSHS must be accompanied by a certification signed on behalf of the provider who was responsible to DSHS during the reporting period.

-(2) If a provider files a federal income tax return, the person normally signing the return and the ICF/MR facility administrator must sign the certification.

-(3) If someone, who is not an employee of the provider, prepares the cost report, they must submit, as part of the certification, a signed statement indicating their relationship to the provider.

-(4) Only original signatures must be affixed to certifications submitted to DSHS.
+- (1) Every provider cost report required by DSHS must be accompanied by a certification signed on behalf of the provider who was responsible to DSHS during the reporting period. - (2) If a provider files a federal income tax return, the person normally signing the return and the ICF/ID facility administrator must sign the certification. - (3) If someone, who is not an employee of the provider, prepares the cost report, they must submit, as part of the certification, a signed statement indicating their relationship to the provider. - (4) Only original signatures must be affixed to certifications submitted to DSHS.

-[Statutory Authority: RCW 71A.20.140.
-01-10-013, § 388-835-0230, filed 4/20/01, effective 5/21/01.]
+[Statutory Authority: RCW 71A.12.030 and 44.04.280.
+WSR 15-09-069, § 388-835-0230, filed 4/15/15, effective 5/16/15.
+Statutory Authority: RCW 71A.20.140.
+WSR 01-10-013, § 388-835-0230, filed 4/20/01, effective 5/21/01.]